tronlec/three.js/README.md

 This branch of the three.js includes changes and a new Canvas3DRenderer that allows it to run inside the QtQuick JavaScript environment and use the QtCanvas3D module for rendering.
 See https://qt.gitorious.org/qt/qtcanvas3d

-The ready built libraries are meant to be used with Qt 5.4.1 and the Canvas3D Technology Preview 2.
-To build three.js that works with Qt 5.5 dev branch you need to use the utils/build/build_qt_5_5.sh script to build a new library that drops the unneeded TypedArray wrappers and includes the correct version of Canvas3DRenderer for Qt 5.5 that matches the new API.
+The ready built libraries are meant to be used with Qt 5.5 that contains the Canvas3D and necessary changes to the QtQuick JavaScript engine (support for TypedArrays etc.).
+To build three.js that works with Qt 5.4 dev branch you need to use the utils/build/build_qt_5_4.sh script to build a new library that includes the TypedArray wrappers and includes the correct version of Canvas3DRenderer for Qt 5.4 that matches the Canvas3D Technology Preview 2 API.

 #### JavaScript 3D library ####